Series finale: Premature series finales

-The series American Dad! had two possible finales, the season premiere of the eighth season, "Hot Water" was written due to the uncertainty from the staff of the show getting picked up.
+The series American Dad! had two possible finales: the season premiere of the eighth season, "Hot Water" was written due to the uncertainty from the staff of the show getting picked up.
 The penultimate episode of Season 19 was also intended as a series finale, as revealed by showrunner and executive producer Matt Weitzman.

+Before the original run of Power Rangers ended in 2023, the show featured four episodes that were written as series finales.
+In the first season of Mighty Morphin Power Rangers, the two-part episode "Doomsday" was originally written as the show's final episode, but the show had its first season order extended and later received two additional seasons due to its increasing popularity.
+"Countdown to Destruction", the two-part finale of Power Rangers in Space, was also intended as a series finale as it concluded the story arc that began when the series premiered.
+The final episode of Power Rangers Wild Force was written as a series finale due to The Walt Disney Company's 2001 acquisition of Saban Entertainment (which resulted in the relocation of production from the show's original home of Southern California to New Zealand), while the final episode of Power Rangers RPM was the last episode to be produced by Disney before ownership of the franchise was transferred to Saban Brands in 2010.
+The franchise's original run would end with Power Rangers Cosmic Fury, which was the final season of the series to be filmed in New Zealand.

-The series finale of The Lucy-Desi Comedy Hour (itself an epilogue to I Love Lucy) was unintentionally fitting: stars Lucille Ball and Desi Arnaz were about to divorce and end the show, a fact that the show's guest star for what would be the final program, Edie Adams, did not know when she chose the song she would sing on the program.
-Prophetically, the song was named "That's All."
+The series finale of The Lucy–Desi Comedy Hour (itself an epilogue to I Love Lucy) was unintentionally fitting: stars Lucille Ball and Desi Arnaz were about to divorce and end the show, a fact that the show's guest star for what would be the final program, Edie Adams, did not know when she chose the song she would sing on the program.
+Prophetically, the song was named "That's All".
 The series also ended with Lucy and Ricky making up and kissing, while in reality Ball and Arnaz would not (the two would eventually reconcile later in life, although both would go on to marry other people).
 The last produced half-hour episode was titled "The Ricardos Dedicate a Statue" which included real-life kids Lucie Arnaz and Desi Arnaz Jr. in the final scene where Ricky unveils what he thinks is a Revolutionary War statue only to find out that it is Lucy.